LIGHTSEY FAMILY SCHOLARSHIP HISTORY

 For years, Tom and Betty personally funded the Tom and Betty Lightsey Scholarship.
 Betty spent countless hours copying and distributing the applications to local high schools, answering questions from interested students, and keeping the growing project carefully organized.
 During the spring, Betty regularly worked long hours into the night and early morning as she prepared for the interviews and awarded the funds.
 Betty provided a warm and personal connection to the students as they went through the process.
 As Betty’s and Tom’s six children began their careers, they followed their parent’s example in giving students a chance to go to college and they began to contribute also to the scholarship.
 The fund name was changed to the Lightsey Family Scholarship to reflect this broader involvement.

 As some recipients graduated from college and began their own careers, they too began to participate and contribute funds.
-Two recipients, Joel Matias and Martha Martinez, have been involved in the Fund for years and are active participants on the Scholarship Committee.
+One recipient, Joel Matias, has been involved for decades and is an active participant on the Scholarship Committee.
 Mr. Baker also remained a Scholarship Committee member for years.
 Well-respected among the students, his extensive educational background and wise advice was instrumental in refining the direction of the committee.
 Nellie and Felix Fraga also remained involved for many years, attending the annual gatherings of the students and encouraging them in their studies.
-At Betty’s death in 2005, many of her friends contributed to this fund as a way to honor her memory and to recognize the importance this scholarship had in her life.
+At Betty’s death in 2005 and Tom's death in 2021, many of their friends contributed to this fund as a way to honor their memory and to recognize the importance this scholarship had in their lives.

 Betty and Tom Lightsey’s original vision was not to reward simply “the best and the brightest.”
 It was to assure that those with drive and motivation, financial need, and the potential to succeed, regardless of their academic standing, have a chance to attend college.
-They also believed that all students in East End, regardless of immigration status, were eligible for assistance.
-Their vision continues today through the Lightsey Family Scholarship.
+They also believed that all students in the East End, regardless of immigration status, were eligible for assistance.
+Their vision continues today through the Lightsey Family Scholarship, administered by BakerRipley.